 What can I do on completion of my course?

-School teaching on completion of relevant PGDE qualification
+Secondary school teaching on completion of a PGDE(S).

 - United States